Procedures & Treatments

 We offer general and aesthetic dentistry treatments including

 Extractions are performed for a wide variety of reasons, but most commonly to remove teeth which have become unrestorable through tooth decay, periodontal disease or dental trauma, especially when they are associated with toothache.
-Sometimes wisdom teeth are impacted (stuck and unable to grow normally into the mouth) and may cause recurrent infections of the gum.
+Sometimes wisdom teeth are impacted and may cause recurrent infections of the gum and may have to be surgically removed..

 Scaling and Polishing